MaksMshn/flask-bones/README.md

     $ cd /vagrant
     ```

-    Or by simply installing anaconda and yarn.
+    Or by simply installing anaconda, yarn, and redis (later only in case you need a task queue).

 1. Install Python packages: